UAE: 100-year-old British expat and long-term resident dies

 Kirsten said she inherited the love for the UAE from her grandparents and plans to continue her life here.

-Jocelyn is survived by her daughter Lucy Henderson and her granddaughters Kirstin Henderson, and Miche and Gina Nicholls.
+Jocelyn is survived by her daughter Lucy Henderson and her granddaughters Kirsten Henderson, and Miche and Gina Nicholls.

-The former Indian team captain advises young people not to be bothered by pressure

 Parties discussed the strategic ties between two countries and ways to boost them